SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 not revealing any information that could identify the application's identity, reason to signal, server identity and securing the metadata.

-## Scalability {#scalability}

-There may be a large number of media flows handled by the server and wireless/access router.
-Per flow information (state) at a wireless router for optimizing the flow can negate the advantages offered as the number of flows handled increases.
-The metadata and other state information that a router has to maintain for each additional media flow it handles should be kept to a minimum or eliminated altogether.

-REQ-ISP-SCALE is satisfied by this section.

-## Abuse and Constraints {#abuse}

-It is important that not every flow be prioritized; otherwise, the network devolves into the best-effort network that existed prior to metadata signaling.
-It is a requirement that mechanisms exist to prevent this occurrence.

-Such a mechanism might be simple, for example, a cellular network might allow one flow from a subscriber to declare itself as important;
-other flows with that subscriber are denied attempts to prioritize themselves.
-However, the network cannot identify whether the prioritized flow is legitimate or malicious.

-Such mechanism would satisfy REQ-CLIENT-VALIDATION.

 # Non-Requirements {#non-req}

 Application feedback with measurements of packets lost and delay